How Malware Early Warning works

 In this scenario, the build pipeline continues successfully with the safe component version.
 However, if a new malicious version of the component is released, Malware Early Warning kicks into action.

-A continuous scan of public registries detects new packages and updates of existing ones.
-Xygeni detects the new version of the component, analyzes it, and detects suspicious code, so it notifies the customer immediately about the detected malware evidence and advances in the process.
+A real-time scan of public registries identifies new packages and updates to existing ones.
+Xygeni analyzes them for suspicious code and notifies the customer immediately about the detected malware evidence and advances in the process.
 Furthermore, it marks the component version as malware and puts it in quarantine to protect the SDLC infrastructure and build and delivery processes.

-Additionally, this technology can be integrated with private registries to implement a blacklisting mechanism that blocks even the availability of the malicious components in the organization.
+This technology can also be integrated with private registries to create a blacklist, blocking malicious components from entering your organization.

-Continuous monitoring, real-time threat detection, and immediate blocking mechanisms collectively ensure the integrity and security of the software supply chain, protecting the organization's software applications and the security of the final users.
+Continuous monitoring, real-time threat detection, and instant blocking mechanisms work together to safeguard the software supply chain's integrity and security, protecting both the organization's applications and end-user security.